We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 Who is it for?

-Camtasia is great for startups that frequently use video tutorials, lessons, recordings, demos, and the like.
+Camtasia is great for startups that frequently use video tutorials, lessons, recordings, demos, etc.

 What problem does it solve?

-Camtasia lets users record both their webcams and screens while providing the ability to easily edit, record, and customize their video content.
+Camtasia lets users record their webcams and screens while allowing them to easily edit, record, and customize their video content.

 Why is it awesome?